Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Method

-Intuitively, the reconstruction accuracy of MLM head has a strong impact on the quality of adversarial sample.
-If the decoder fails to recover the original sentences even when no perturbations are added, its capacity to generate fluent adversarial samples from perturbed hidden states is limited.
-Thus, to avoid possible catastrophic drop on the quality of adversarial samples during the perturbation accumulation process, we need extra constraints on MLM head to ensure the reconstruction accuracy.
-Note that the MLM head has been pre-trained to precisely fill the masked word, which fits well into our problem.
-Therefore, we also add a constraint that the added perturbations should minimize the loss of MLM while maximizing the loss of downstream tasks, so that the adversarial samples can fool the models with minimal perturbations.
-In all, the loss function consists of two parts:
+\paragraph{Input Reconstruction Loss.} \looseness=-1 Intuitively, the quality of generated adversarial samples is largely affected by the reconstruction accuracy of the MLM-head-based decoder.
+If failing to recover the original sentence even with no perturbations added, its capacity to generate fluent adversarial samples from perturbed hidden states might be limited.
+Therefore, the MLM-head-based decoder should be constrained with external constraints to ensure reconstruction accuracy, thus guaranteeing the quality of generated adversarial samples.
+Note that the MLM-head has been pre-trained to precisely fill the masked word, which is also fitted to our task.
+Hence, to preserve the reconstruction performance of the MLM-head in optimization, we add the MLM loss as a regularization term to the loss function.
+Specifically, the loss function used in Eq. \ref{pgd} consists of two components: